folio-org/folio-ansible/doc/ansible-roles.md

 Hooks up mod-auth modules for the sample tenant, loads sample users and auth data.
 Depends on tenant-data.

-*Note: without a running Okapi instance with mod-users, this role will fail*
+*Note: without a running Okapi instance with mod-auth and mod-users, this role will fail*

 ## mod-auth-demo-users
 Creates shim users in mod-auth login and permissions modules for all